Blackpool, Lancashire

 Photographs

-Locations shown in CAPITALS were visited by John Bulmer in the 1960s and are now revisited by Simon Hill.
-Other locations are those included in the Arts Council England (ACE) funded project commission while those shown with an asterisk (*) are additional to the ACE project.
+Below is a small selection of the more than 4000 photographs taken during the project.
+Locations shown in CAPITALS were originally visited by John Bulmer FRPS in the 1960s and are now revisited by Simon Hill HonFRPS; other locations are those included in the Arts Council England (ACE) funded project commission while those shown with an asterisk (*) were added to the scope during the course of the project.
 Locations are arranged in alphabetical order.

 Blackpool